couchbaselabs/node-ottoman/vuepress/guides/model.md

 ```

 ### Model key
-Ottoman will generate automatically your document's `key` and guarantee that each `key` will be unique.
+Ottoman will generate automatically your document's `key` and will guarantee that each `key` will be unique.

-Each document's `key` will be included on the document under a property named `id` by default.
+Each document's `key` will be included on the document under a property called `id` by default.

 The `id` property name can be modified using the `ModelOptions.idKey`